coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/GettingStarted/RestoreNanoXFromRecoveryPhrase.md

 ### Step 3.
 Enter Your Recovery Phrase

 1. Choose the length of your recovery phrase (12, 18 or 24 words).

-Press both buttons to validate.
+>Press both buttons to validate.

 2. Enter the first letters of Word #1 by selecting them with the right or left button.
 Press both buttons to validate each letter.
 3. Choose Word #1 from the suggested words.

-Press both buttons to validate it.
+>Press both buttons to validate it.

 4. Repeat the process until the last word of your recovery phrase.
 5.  **Your device is ready** is shown once you've successfully completed the setup process.
-Press both buttons to **Access Dashboard.** You will then arrive on the Dashboard.
+4. Press both buttons to **Access Dashboard.**

 #### Security Tips